 In addition, the curriculum in the 14-18 department is influenced by a range of accreditation opportunities.
-The department offers AQA Entry Level, GCSE and Functional Skills in maths and English as well as vocational accreditation through AIM Awards Independent Living and Skills for Employment and Further Learning (SEFL) qualifications.
+The department offers AQA Entry Level, low level GCSE, ASDAN Life Skills and Functional Skills in maths and English as well as vocational accreditation through AIM Awards Independent Living and Skills for Employment and Further Learning (SEFL) qualifications.